Dolce & Gabbana Ad (With Chopsticks) Provokes Public Outrage in China

 And as international brands seek to make money off of China, sometimes things go awry.

-In mid-November, Dolce & Gabbana, the Italian luxury fashion brand, launched a three short videos on the Chinese social media network Weibo to promote its upcoming Shanghai runway extravaganza, dubbed "the Great Show," on Nov.
+In mid-November, Dolce & Gabbana, the Italian luxury fashion brand, launched three short videos on the Chinese social media network Weibo to promote its upcoming Shanghai runway extravaganza, dubbed "the Great Show," on Nov.
 21.

 The videos feature an Asian woman in a lavish Dolce & Gabbana dress attempting to eat pizza, spaghetti and cannoli.
 With Chinese folk music playing in the background, a Mandarin-speaking voiceover kicks in: "Welcome to the first episode of 'Eating with Chopsticks' by Dolce & Gabbana" — pronounced incorrectly on purpose in a way that mocks Chinese speech.